 3.6 If driver starts the feature but DNF (Did Not Finish) they will get points based on what lap they came out with regard to the other driver finishes.

 3.7 Points will be cumulative through the entire series.
-There will be one drop for the 2014 Points Series.
+There will be no drops for the 2017 Points Series.

 3.8 In the event of a rain out prior to completion of the second heat being raced all registered drivers will receive 95 points.
 If both heats have been completed, points will be based on the Feature Lineup Grid.